 For detailed information about internet and computing services on campus see the Student IT website.
 Upon enrolment at the University, you will be issued with a UniKey account.
-Your UniKey account enables you to access myUni, which is the portal to online resources like your University email account, the accommodation database, jobs database, and the internet.
+Your UniKey account enables you to access MyUni, which is the portal to online resources like your University email account, the accommodation database, CareerHub, and the internet.
 These services are only accessible once you have officially enrolled at the University.

 If you have forgotten your UniKey password, you can have your password reset over the phone by contacting the ICT Helpdesk on +61 2 9351 6000.
 You will be asked for your student ID number, your date of birth and your faculty in order to confirm your identity.
 Alternatively, you can visit one of our learning hubs on campus to be issued with your UniKey and password.
 You will need to provide photo ID (such as a passport).

 Every student is issued with an email account for the duration of their enrolment.
 The university will communicate with you through this email account.

 The University of Sydney is required to nominate a health insurer for international students and has chosen Overseas Student Health Cover (OSHC) Allianz as your fund provider.
 You may change health insurer at anytime.
 Please explore the OSHC website to understand the extent of and limits to your cover.
 To arrange to get your OSHC membership click on Students Toolbar and then select “Order a Membership Card”.
 If you need to see a doctor before you get your membership card you will need to pay first and then make a claim for a refund from your healthcare fund.

 OSHC has a representative on campus to help you obtain your membership card and assist with claims and other queries.

 Where: International Services, Level 4, Jane Foss Russell Building (see map)